 Our CEO, Islay Robinson, was invited to share his expertise on predictions for the UK property market in 2025 in The London Property News on December 13, 2024.
 Read the full article here.

-Islay explains: “From our perspective, the broader outlook for UK property lending in 2025 is extremely encouraging.
-Interest rates are predicted to fall further by next autumn on both sides of the Atlantic, and we are already seeing a rebound in both consumer and investor confidence.”
+Islay explains that the outlook for UK property lending in 2025 looks very positive, with interest rates expected to decline further by next autumn on both sides of the Atlantic, and early signs of renewed confidence among both consumers and investors.

 A recent report by Halifax revealed that house prices are stabilising after months of decline, further contributing to buyer optimism.